CDonnerer/xgboost-distribution/README.rst

 This package would not exist without the excellent work from:

 - `NGBoost`_ - Which demonstrated how gradient boosting with natural gradients can be used to estimate parameters of distributions.
-Much of the distributions code and gradient calculations were been adapted from there.
+Much of the gradient calculations code were adapted from there.

 - `XGBoost`_ - Which provides the gradient boosting algorithms used here, in particular the ``sklearn`` APIs were taken as a blue-print.